 - The Elder Scrolls series has Soul Gems, magical crystals which can be used to trap the souls of living things after using a Soul Trap spell.
 The gems typically range from Petty to Grand, with more powerful creatures requiring larger Soul Gems.
 Additionally, Black Soul Gems are made from Grand Soul Gems, and allow for the trapping of "black" sapient souls (like those of Men, Mer, and the Beast Races.
 Their use is considered one of the darkest of The Dark Arts in-universe.
 Once trapped, the souls can be used to enchant items, permanently imbuing them with magical abilities, as well as to recharge already enchanted items.
 Azura's Star is a legendary artifact associated with the Daedric Prince Azura.
 Azura's Star can is not destroyed during the enchanting process like standard Soul Gems, allowing it to be refilled and reused.

 - Starting in Soul Calibur IV, Soul Calibur starts using this trick in quite a few character endings where it defeats Soul Edge.
 The biggest example is Patroklos, who's in the receiving end after the spirit of Soul Calibur turns on him.

 - Something of a recurring theme in Valkyrie Profile and Valkyrie Profile 2 Silmeria; apart from the Valkyrie's ability to temporarily trap monsters in a crystal (ice for Lenneth, light for Silmeria), Silmeria, Lenneth and Brahms all end up in crystals during VP 1 and 2.
 Rather like this, really.◊

-- Myzrael is a princess (elemental princess, note) trapped in a crystal in a quest in World of Warcraft.
+- Myzrael is a princess (elemental princess, note) trapped in a crystal in a quest.

 - A few enemies and bosses, notably some crystal giants, can do this to you.
 A few ice using bosses can imprison you in an ice block as well.